milancurcic/rosenstiel-seminar-2023/slides/momentum.md

 * Deployed and ran in an "operational" setting on IDSC, NASA, and DOE supercomputers and in support of **5** major field campaigns
-* Later iteration of the coupled system (EarthVM) in continued development here at the Rosenstiel and testing on IDSC Triton
+* Later iteration of the coupled system (EarthVM) in continued development here at Rosenstiel and testing on IDSC Triton

 </section>